-There will also be a course project that will be developed in an autonomous way.
-The project will evaluate every concept of the course and will be done individually.
+There will also be two course projects: one for each unit.
+The project will evaluate every concept of the unit.
+The first one will be done individually, the second one will be done ininterdisciplinary groups.
 Each student will work on their project with the obligation to bring material to work in class, as well as doubts or questions that have arisen during the autonomous work to be able to solve them together in class.
 Students will be able to ask the professor their doubts in person during tutoring hours or via email.